Carrizo Springs, Texas: Migrant child detention center

 Facilities that previously housed Stratton Oilfield Systems were chosen for a new unaccompanied minor detention site, with an estimated capacity of 1,000 to 1,600 children.
 Operations are contracted with BCFS Health and Human Services.
 When the site was previously considered under Stratton Security management, owner and president Dan Stratton assured the area's residents that potential residents would not be refugees of the Syrian Civil War or speak Arabic.
 He emphasized that refugees would be securely kept within the facility and would not interact with or murder area residents.
 The site opened for one month in 2019 and later reopened in February 2021.

-In March 2022, Border Patrol agents declared "no vacancy" and plans to release migrants who cleared background and criminal checks in the city of Carrizo Springs.